bdjjo/aagi-2026-central-africa-analysis/README.md

    an indicator-level panel.
 The report presents composites as *approximate* (~) and rounds pillar scores to one decimal.
-2. **The supplied workbook is a partially completed country template.** It contains **8 populated indicator rows out of 80** — the first four indicators of P1 (S1.1–S1.4) and P2 (G2.1–G2.4).
+2. **The supplied workbook is a partially completed country template.** It contains **8 populated indicator rows out of 80**.
+The first four indicators of P1 (S1.1–S1.4) and P2 (G2.1–G2.4).
 It therefore **cannot reproduce** the report's six-country results.
 Workbook figures audit *completeness only*.